• Home

 • CPD

-Osmotic potential of plant cells is a key part of understanding cellular processes.
+Understanding the osmotic potential of plant cells is a key part of understanding cellular processes.
 Here we present two methods of determining osmotic potential of plant tissues using potatoes.

 This could be attempted as an individual investigation, or could be presented to the class as a demonstration with flex / web cams on the whiteboard.

-Tags: Post 16 Plant cells & tissues
+Tags: Post 16, Plant cells and tissues

 • RSS